tinacms/tina-cloud-starter/README.md

 ## What is this?

-This is a [TinaCMS](https://tinacms.org)-enabled Next.js app, so you can edit your content on a live page.
-If you've seen a TinaCMS project before, this one might look a little bit different.
-On this project we're using the Tina file-based CMS via GraphQL.
-It's powered by a schema that you define, and with that it not only serves content from markdown files in your repo, but it also generates TinaCMS forms for you automatically.
-You can read more about why we built this [here](), otherwise, let's get started...
+This is a [TinaCMS](https://tina.io)-enabled Next.js app, so you can edit your content on a live page.
+In this project the Tina file-based CMS is used via GraphQL: it's powered by a schema that _you_ define.
+It not only serves content from Markdown files in your repository, but it also generates TinaCMS forms for you automatically ✨.

+ Feel free to read more about [why we built this]().
+Now, let's get started!

 ## Fork this repository